NaughtyFaun/NF_Photoshop_Plugin/README.md

 # Photoshop Plugin (JS)

 A collection of tools I wrote by fevereshly googling how to do things I need in an automated way.
-To make it work put it into your `Photoshop/Presets/Scripts` folder.
+To make it work put it into your `Photoshop [version]/Presets/Scripts` folder.

 Structure is pretty straight forward (so future me can pick it up easier):
 * **lib** folder contains some helpers and wrappers.
 All you need is to add this line `#include 'lib/nf_include_this.js'`;